carrildan/farias_carril_photography-UNDER-DEVELOPMENT-/README.md

 # farias_carril_photography
 Web site for publishing my wife´s photographic portfolio.
-It is a platform where customers can see the several and hire her service. photo samples and
+It is a platform where customers can see the several photo samples and hire her services.